What You Need to Know About Social Worker

-In 2016, there was an estimated number of 64,000 jobs in the United States for Social Worker.
+There were about 64,000 jobs for Social Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Social Worker by 2026.
-There will be an estimated 7,200 positions for Social Worker per year.
+Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.

 The states with the most job growth for Social Worker are Arizona, Colorado, and Connecticut.
 Watch out if you plan on working in Kansas, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.